michaelmarty/UniDec/readme.md

 Added checkboxes to UPP to allow for more control over the HTML output.
 Moved some output controls down to better organize the window.

+Fixed bugs with antiviruses blocking it.
+Created an install script to help with this and to register Agilent DLLs.

 Fixed bug with dialog windows failing to return properly.

 Fixed a weird mzML bug.